cisagov/Malcolm/README.md

 * Each category can be assigned a number between `1` and `100` for severity scoring.
 * Any category may be disabled by assigning it a score of `0`.
-* A severity score can be assigned for any [supported protocol](#Protocols) by adding an entry with the key formatted like `"PROTOCOL_XYZ"`, where `XYZ` is the uppercased value of the protocol as stored in the `zeek.service` field.
+* A severity score can be assigned for any [supported protocol](#Protocols) by adding an entry with the key formatted like `"PROTOCOL_XYZ"`, where `XYZ` is the uppercased value of the protocol as stored in the `network.protocol` field.
 For example, to assign a score of `40` to Zeek logs generated for SSH traffic, you could add the following line to `malcolm_severity.yaml`:

 ```
 "PROTOCOL_SSH": 40